reymon359/how-to-live/docs/Book leisure time/index.md

 > All work and no play is not good for the soul ― Felix Sabates

+## Resources and credits

+Stephen R. Covey focused on this topic in his book The 7 Habits of Highly Effective People.

 ## Related advices

 - [Don't Procrastinate](../Don't%20procrastinate/index.md)